 Two possible explanations:

 - The freezing temperature of the glycolated water is too close to the evaporation temperature.
 As it approaches its freezing point, glycolated water undergoes a very significant increase in viscosity and "layers" of glycolated water stop flowing.
-The heat exhange drops and the glycolated water slowly freezes in the heat exchanger.
-The freezing point of glycolated water must be at least 5 degrees lower than the lowest temprature likely to be reached in the exchanger.
+The heat exchange drops and the glycolated water slowly freezes in the heat exchanger.
+The freezing point of glycolated water must be at least 5 degrees lower than the lowest temperature likely to be reached in the exchanger.
+Increasing the glycol concentration will solve this issue.

 - The circuit contains a lot of sludge.
 This sludge will settle in the areas where there are the greatest losses of load and the coldest areas, so generally in the exchanger.
-The only alternatives are either to drain and clean out the system or to mount a bypass filter to remove the sludge.
+In this case the only solutions are either to drain and clean out the system or to mount a bypass filter to remove the sludge.

 If you put water into your system which is mainly steel, when you drain the system it will corrode on the surface.
 The glycolated water will then remove this thin layer of rust and sludge will form.
 The quantity of sludge will be directly proportional to the size of the system.
 When cleaning with water, it is important that the time between draining the water and filling back up with glycolated water is as short as possible.
 If you need to leave the system with water in it for several days or leave it in the open air for cleaning, ensure you mount a by-pass filter to remove the oxides that the glycolated water will inevitably remove.